10eit/10eit/README.md

 ## About ME

-I am currently in a gap year as an undergraduate student at Fudan University.
+I am currently in a gap year as an undergraduate student at Fudan University, and now I am a Quantitative Research intern.
 I enjoy following topics:

 #### Cognitive Science 🧠.
-I work as a Research Assistant in Computational Cognitive Neuroscience for three years (however no longer for 2026), my interests focus on:
+I worked as a Research Assistant in Computational Cognitive Neuroscience for three years (2023-2025), my interests focus on:

 1. human decision making in different situation (semantic ambigurity, moral dilemma) and their computational modeling (drift diffusion and its variation)
 2. mechanism of human working memory, and how complexity of information influence memory encoding